 - (a) There is no common EMIR and MiFID ID for derivatives yet.
 The Trade ID is the key one for EMIR reporting (per contract).
 The Report Tracking Number is a unique code assigned to the execution and common among a group of reports related to the same execution.
 In the particular case of reporting the ETD contracts please see Answer 5 in Part V: ETDs Reporting. - (b) to (e): Yes.

-TR Question 10 - Codes [last update 24 October 2014]
+TR Question 10 - Codes

 LEI (Legal Entity Identifier)